Sirage-t/react-chrome-extension-MV3/README.md

 ## Build

 You can build the project in three ways depending on your need.
+All three will create a `build` folder at the root of your project directory.

 ### Dev Build

 Build the extension in development mode, with sourcemaps and un-minified code.
+Useful when testing in Chrome browser.
+Sourcemaps will help you locate errors in your original typescript code.

 ```javascript
 // if you prefer npm